Practice of Medicine Curriculum

 Students meet at least weekly in small groups as they work with clinical faculty to apply interview and examination skills to diagnosis and treatment.
 These activities provide focused learning opportunities through cooperation and collaboration, which helps students develop their abilities to work with groups of colleagues and co-workers in a professional environment.
 Further, the small group activities involve active learning focusing on problem-solving, interviewing, and physical exam skills.
 Central to all components is the concept of professionalism and the integration of biomedical and psychosocial concepts of patient care.

-2. CLINICAL INTEGRATION SESSIONS (CIS):
+1. CLINICAL INTEGRATION SESSIONS (CIS)

-4. PHYSICAL DIAGNOSIS SESSIONS (PDX):
+3. PHYSICAL DIAGNOSIS SESSIONS (PDX)

-5. FORMATIVE OBSERVED SIMULATED CLINICAL EXPERIENCE (FOSCE):
+4. FORMATIVE OBSERVED SIMULATED CLINICAL EXPERIENCE (FOSCE)

-7. COACHING PROGRAM
+5. COACHING PROGRAM

 Clinical Skills in the Fundamentals of Clinical Practice Phase

-At the beginning of the Fundamentals of Clinical Practice, students will enroll in a two week-long Foundations of Clinical Practice course that focuses on enhancing clinical skills—including procedures—to prepare students for ward rotations.
+At the beginning of the Fundamentals of Clinical Practice, students will enroll in a two week-long Foundations of Clinical Practice (FCP) course that focuses on enhancing clinical skills—including procedures—to prepare students for ward rotations.
 Throughout the Fundamentals of Clinical Practice phase, students will also participate in a Longitudinal Primary Care Clinic (LPCC) that complements the Primary Care Clerkship.
 Students will work 10 half-days over a period of 24 weeks in a primary care setting (general internal medicine, general pediatrics, family medicine, or geriatrics) regardless of their current rotation.

-The Transition to Advanced Clinical Practice phase includes an intensive, one-month capstone experience involving refining many technical skills and reinforcing essential clinical competencies.
+The Transition to Advanced Clinical Practice phase includes an intensive, one-month Transitions to Residency (TTR) capstone experience involving refining many technical skills and reinforcing essential clinical competencies.
 Students are grouped by future specialty for much of this course, receiving direct mentorship from faculty physicians in their specialty.
 The course extensively uses the CLASS Center with a focus on simulation training.
 The course’s primary objective is to prepare students to perform at a high level as they transition to their residency.

 Clinical Learning and Simulation Skills Center (CLASS Center)